newtelco/newtelco-gatsby-netlify/services/interconnection.en.md

 page: false
 section: true
 image: '/assets/img/interconnection.svg'
+short: 'Selecting NewTelco as a competent partner is a wise choice – guaranteeing our customers a fast and reliable connection to the world’s leading carriers, content and internet service providers.'
 ---

-Selecting NewTelco as a competent partner is a wise choice – guaranteeing our customers a fast and reliable connection to the world’s leading carriers, content and internet service providers.